 If you want to type upper-case letters, tap on the Shift key, which is the arrow pointing upward.
-This has the same function as the Shift key on a computer keyboard.
-(Tapping Shift only locks on for a single letter and turns off automatically.
-To caps-lock a tablet, double-tap the Shift key, then single-tap to turn it off.)
+This has the same function as the Shift key on a PC keyboard (Shift-tap only locks on for a single letter and turns off automatically.
+To "caps-lock" a tablet, tap and hold on the shift key.).